 This is clearly one of the toughest situations traditional NYC FSBO home sellers face.
 If they attempt to minimize harassment by writing “no brokers please” on their listing, they risk a complete boycott from agents representing real buyers.
 That’s a serious concern considering agents represent over 90% of all home buyer traffic.

-However, if they write “seller willing to work with buyers’ agents” or “will pay 3% commission to buyers’ agents” on their listing, they still will get boycotted by a substantial portion of buyers’ agents.
+However, if they write “seller willing to work with buyers’ agents” or “will pay 3% commission to buyers’ agents” on their listing, they still will get boycotted by buyers’ agents.
 The primary reason given by agents for this is that most agents representing buyers do not have any sort of exclusive agency agreement with their buyer.
 As a result of this lack of a formal arrangement, the buyer’s agent cannot reasonably be expected to work for free.
+No one in their right mind would risk a 3% commission payday by introducing a FSBO listing to their buyer.
+It would be too easy for that buyer to just Google the address to realize that they can loop out their agent!

 Unfortunately, in either scenario, whether the traditional NYC FSBO home seller chooses to engage buyers’ agents or not, they will be bound to be harassed by a large portion of the 50,000 licensed real estate agents in NYC who do not have clients and who have been trained to target FSBOs as a source of potential clients.